pktgen/fgen/docs/guides/prog_guide/xskdev_buffer_mgmt.rst

 .. code-block:: C

-    #define LPORT_USER_MANAGED_BUFFERS   (1 << 5) /**< Enable Buffer Manager outside of CNDP */
+    #define LPORT_USER_MANAGED_BUFFERS   (1 << 5) /**< Enable Buffer Manager outside of FGEN */

-To enable buffer management outside of CNDP simple add the following flag to the lport configuration:
+To enable buffer management outside of FGEN simple add the following flag to the lport configuration:

 .. code-block:: C

     lport->flags |= LPORT_USER_MANAGED_BUFFERS

-By default CNDP supports an aligned memory model for UMEM frames (aligned to 2K).
+By default FGEN supports an aligned memory model for UMEM frames (aligned to 2K).
 If an unaligned memory model is required, this can be enabled through an additional lport_cfg_t flag:

 .. code-block:: C